ubsuny/23-Homework2G3/documentation.md

 ```
 import a library NumPy and name it to np

-NumPy is a library for the Python programming language, adding support for large, multi-dimensional arrays and matrices, along with a large collection of high-level mathematical functions to operate on these arrays.
+NumPy is a library for the Python programming language, adds support for large, multi-dimensional arrays and matrices, along with a large collection of high-level mathematical functions to operate on these arrays.

 ```python
 import time
 ```

-Import provides various time-related functions.
+provides various time-related functions.

 ```python
 import matplotlib as plt
 ```
-Import a library matplotlib.pyplot and name it to plt
+Import a library matplotlib.pyplot and name it as plt

 Matplotlib is a plotting library for the Python programming language and its numerical mathematics extension NumPy.